Byont-Ventures/hackathon/frontend/README.md

 We can implement all RPCs, errors, hashing, and signing ourselves, but luckily, some libraries do this for us.
 We are using [ethers.js](https://docs.ethers.io/v5/) for this.
 Ethers.js is a library that provides a complete Ethereum development environment.
 It is a collection of packages that allow you to interact with the Ethereum blockchain, including wallets, providers, contracts, and more.

-> **Note**: If you're looking for a nice introduction to Ethers.js, check out [this article](https://dev.to/yakult/a-beginers-guide-four-ways-to-play-with-ethersjs-354a).
+> **Note**: If you're looking for an excellent introduction to Ethers.js, check out [this article](https://dev.to/yakult/a-beginers-guide-four-ways-to-play-with-ethersjs-354a).

 ## Challenge 2 - Adding abstractions 🪄